greg0ire/type_deprecation_experiment/README.md

 does not, then `LegacyFoo` is referenced somewhere and we can safely trigger a deprecation.

+Done.
+The following seems to have been fixed by now, or maybe does not occur exactly in these conditions, you can ignore it.
+Leaving it here in case it still appears in some conditions.

-~~Done.~~ Nope, not done, you sweet summer child!
-It goes deeper.
+~~Nope, not done, you sweet summer child!
+It goes deeper.~~

-This is an even rarer occurrence, but let us consider an interface that you expose, and that uses the deprecated type in one of its signatures:
+~~This is an even rarer occurrence, but let us consider an interface that you expose, and that uses the deprecated type in one of its signatures:~~

 ```php
 <?php